Generative Pseudo-Labeling for Pre-Ranking with LLMs: Experiments

 \textbf{Sensitivity to the balance weight \boldmath$\lambda$ in joint optimization.} As shown in the Figure~\ref{fig:Parameter}-(a), varying $\lambda$ exhibits a clear unimodal trend.
 Small $\lambda$ values collapse training into exposure-only supervision, reducing interest coverage and lowering AUC and HR@3, whereas large values over-trust generated labels, amplifying noise and distribution shift, again harming performance.
 The optimum occurs at moderate $\lambda$ (0.1–1.0 in our setting), where actual and estimated supervision are balanced.
 Without confidence weighting, the optimum shifts lower and the right tail drops more steeply, showing that it mitigates noise from unreliable anchors, broadens $\lambda$'s stable range, and raises the performance ceiling.

-\textbf{Analysis of the historical consistency weight $\lambda_1$ and LLM-intrinsic confidence weight $\lambda_2$}.
-In Eq~(\ref{eq:anchor_level}), the historical consistency weight~$\lambda_1$ measures the similarity between the generated interest anchor and the user's historical behavior.
-A larger~$\lambda_1$ encourages selection of anchors more aligned with past interactions, yielding more stable generation.
-However, as shown in Figure~\ref{fig:Parameter}-(b), when~$\lambda_1 > 0.6$, the model's AUC begins to decline.
-An excessively high~$\lambda_1$ overly favors historically similar anchors, limiting selection diversity and exacerbating the sample selection bias (SSB) problem.
-In contrast, the LLM-intrinsic confidence weight~$\lambda_2$ reflects the LLM's inherent uncertainty.
-As illustrated in Figure~\ref{fig:Parameter}-(c), peak AUC performance is achieved at~$\lambda_2 = 1.1$.
-Further increasing~$\lambda_2$ beyond this point amplifies LLM hallucinations, leading to unstable and overly divergent interest anchors.

-\textbf{Impact of temperature $\tau$ on pseudo-label sharpness}.
-The temperature coefficient~$\tau$ critically shapes the pseudo-label distribution, as Figure~\ref{fig:Parameter}-(d) and (e).
-Lower values of~$\tau$ sharpen the distribution toward a Bernoulli-like form, better approximating the true posterior and yielding a clearer separation between positive and negative samples.
-However, in this low-temperature regime, the sigmoid function saturates, compressing probabilities near 0 or 1.
-This suppresses fine-grained distinctions within each class—among positives or negatives—thereby discarding dense intra-class information essential for representation learning.
-Empirically, peak AUC performance is achieved at~$\log(\tau) \approx -1.2$, balancing label clarity and information retention.
+\textbf{Analysis of $\lambda_1$, $\lambda_2$, and temperature $\tau$}.
+As shown in Figure~\ref{fig:Parameter}-(b), AUC peaks around $\lambda_1 \in [0.4, 0.6]$ and declines beyond 0.6, since over-emphasizing historical similarity limits anchor diversity and exacerbates SSB.
+Peak AUC for $\lambda_2$ is achieved at 1.1 (Fig.~\ref{fig:Parameter}-(c)); larger values amplify hallucinations.
+For temperature $\tau$, lower values sharpen the label distribution but saturate the sigmoid and discard intra-class information; peak AUC occurs at $\log(\tau) \approx -1.2$ (Fig.~\ref{fig:Parameter}-(d)(e)).

-\textbf{The effect of beam size B.} The right column of Figure~\ref{fig:Parameter}-(f) shows the effect of anchor set size.
-Increasing $B$ from small to moderate steadily boosts metrics by enriching interest coverage and increasing the likelihood that at least one anchor matches each unexposed candidate.
-Gains saturate beyond a threshold ($N=32$ by default), after which extra anchors mostly contribute near-duplicates or lower-quality candidates, yielding diminishing or slightly negative returns.
-Without confidence weighting, performance peaks earlier and declines as $N$ grows, indicating that larger sets introduce more noise unless moderated by uncertainty-aware weights.
-Confidence weighting not only raises the peak performance but also delays saturation, making larger $N$ beneficial.
+\textbf{Effect of beam size $B$.} As shown in Fig.~\ref{fig:Parameter}-(f), increasing $B$ steadily boosts metrics until saturation at $B=32$ (our default), beyond which extra anchors mostly contribute near-duplicates.
+Without confidence weighting, performance peaks earlier and degrades faster, indicating that larger anchor sets require uncertainty-aware moderation to remain beneficial.